Meet the team

-Amit Kumar is the Head of Fundraising of The Leprosy Mission Trust India.
-He is responsible for mobilising resources to give sustainable base to various programmes of the organisation.
-For more than 16 years, he has been helping different organisations in raising funds, marketing communication and internet marketing.
+Amit is responsible for mobilising resources to give a sustainable base to various programmes of the organisation.
+For more than 16 years, he has been helping different organisations in raising funds, marketing communication, and internet marketing.
 He always worked to bring long-term committed income through integrated fund development mechanism.
 Before coming to the development sector, he cut his teeth in the media industry that shaped his world outlook.
-He is an avid reader, writes diaries and in love with the internet.
+He is an avid reader, writes diaries, and is in love with the internet.

 Head of Human Resource Management

 Melvin provides strategic leadership to TLMTI in the area of human resource management to achieve its objective to be ‘A Christian organisation committed to excellence through its people.’
 He continues to focus on developing and maintaining expertise in the existing and newer areas, recognising staffing based on the programme requirements and developing talents.
 Through innovative ideas and initiatives, Melvin has ensured that talents are developed within the organisation at a rapid pace to achieve TLMTI’s vision, ‘People affected by leprosy living with dignity in a transformed, inclusive society that has overcome leprosy’.